zerotier/docs/docs/awesome.md

 ---
-title: Awesome ZeroTier
+title: What can I do with ZeroTier?
-description: This description will override the default.
+description: List of things you can do with ZeroTier
 ---

 A List of Awesome ZeroTier Things